iron-software/IronPdf.Examples/examples/cshtml-to-pdf-razor/README.md

 ***Based on <https://ironpdf.com/examples/cshtml-to-pdf-razor/>***

-Here's a rephrased version of the article that you've provided, with the relative URL paths resolved to ironpdf.com:

----

-This code sample illustrates how to transform a Razor page into a PDF document.
+The following code snippet illustrates how to transform a Razor page into a PDF document.

-In order to perform this task within an ASP.NET Core Web Application, install two specific packages: `IronPdf.Extensions.Razor` and `IronPdf`.
-These libraries collaborate to allow the conversion of Razor pages to PDF format.
+In an ASP.NET Core Web application, you need to install two packages: `IronPdf.Extensions.Razor` and `IronPdf`.
+These packages collaborate to facilitate the conversion of Razor pages into PDF documents.

-Utilizing the HTML-to-PDF conversion on Razor pages allows you to leverage the comprehensive functionalities offered by the `**RenderingOptions**` class.
-You can then further customize or distribute the generated PDF document as required.
+Utilizing Razor pages for rendering allows you to harness the comprehensive capabilities of the `**RenderingOptions**` class.
+You can then modify or export the created PDF document as required.

----